The Opening Phase: What Happens First

 The opening phase of probate begins quietly and often invisibly.

-Despite common assumptions, probate does not start the moment someone passes away, nor does it begin when paperwork is signed or lawyers are contacted.
+Despite common assumptions, probate does not start the moment someone passes away, nor does it begin when paperwork is signed or professionals are contacted.
 It begins when the court is formally asked to recognize authority.

 This distinction matters because much of the early frustration in probate comes from expecting visible action before legal standing exists.